 Rise Cup is an annual nationwide English language project competition we host for all of students, regardless of their location, English level, or age.
 Participants are encouraged to complete certain tasks through teamwork in a fun manner.
 The four rounds of Rise Cup challenge students to improve their skills in language, project management, leadership and cooperation.
 It aims to make students think creatively, critically and independently.
 Rise Cup provides a platform for students to express their ideas and to prove that they can overcome challenges.
 Rise Cup concludes with an onstage performance by students, in which they present their projects, using their fine-tuned English skills, in front of an audience of thousands of their fellow students, their parents and judges.
-In 2019, a total of approximately 61,806 students participated in Rise Cup.
+Our Rise Cup program was temporarily suspended in 2020 due to the impact of COVID-19 pandemic.